UIUC-iSchool-DataStories/is457_acuacg_spring2025/week08/lecture8p3_framingDevices_andTwine.md

  * again, thinking about how much you want your audience to be able to control and in what order -- this choice might be audience-dependent!

 ---

+## Twine

+Going forward in the class we are going to use Twine (and a bit of Google Data Studio & PowerBI with in Twine).

+Twine is a way to build interactive narratives in the browser, that can be experienced and guided.

+---